x22247734/Drug-Deaths-and-Patient-Survival-Analysis/README.md

 NumPy: Version 1.20.3 or higher
 Matplotlib: Version 3.4.2 or higher
 Seaborn: Version 0.11.1 or higher
-Jupyter Notebook: (optional, for interactive development) Version 6.4.0 or higher
+Jupyter Notebook: Version 6.4.0 or higher
 2. Setup Instructions
 Step 1: Install Python
 Ensure that Python is installed on your system.
 You can download and install it from the official Python website.